- Non allergic skin disorders often begin as a rash or eruption and then become itchy due to secondary changes.

 - Caused by allergens, inhaled or absorbed percutaneously.

 - Usually respond favorably to corticosteroid therapy at the outset.
+Similar response can be expected of cyclosporin and other newer immune-modulating medications.

 - Classical atopy may be overlapped by insect hypersensitivity and food allergy.